AdrianLuu/Akka_Patterns_Actor/21ControlledFlooding/README.md

 If the sequence number is already stored, it drops the message.
 Be careful that the sequence number should be the same for all actors.
 Here 0, for example.

-You can try to flood a second and a third time: actor A will therefore start with sequence number 1 and 2.
+You then have to flood a second and a third time, with a flooding sequence number equals to 1 and 2: actor A will therefore start with sequence number 1 and 2.